ibm-cloud-docs/containers/access-pod-identity.md

 ## Set the default trusted profile for the cluster
 {: #iam-trusted-profile-set}

-To set a trusted profile for a single cluster, run the [`ibmcloud ks experimental trusted-profile set` command](https://test.cloud.ibm.com/docs/containers?topic=containers-kubernetes-service-cli-automated#experimental-trusted-profile-set-cli).
+To set a trusted profile for a single cluster, run the [`ibmcloud ks experimental trusted-profile set` command](/docs/containers?topic=containers-kubernetes-service-cli#experimental-trusted-profile-set-cli).

-If you want all of the clusters in a resource group to use the same trusted profile, run the [`ibmcloud ks experimental trusted-profile default set` command](https://test.cloud.ibm.com/docs/containers?topic=containers-kubernetes-service-cli-automated#experimental-trusted-profile-default-set-cli).
+If you want all the clusters in a resource group to use the same trusted profile, run the [`ibmcloud ks experimental trusted-profile default set` command](/docs/containers?topic=containers-kubernetes-service-cli#experimental-trusted-profile-default-set-cli).

 ## Get the details of your trusted profile
 {: #iam-trusted-profile-get}

-To get the default trusted profile for clusters in the same resource group, run the [`ibmcloud ks experimental trusted-profile default get` command](https://test.cloud.ibm.com/docs/containers?topic=containers-kubernetes-service-cli-automated#experimental-trusted-profile-default-get-cli).
+To get the default trusted profile for clusters in the same resource group, run the [`ibmcloud ks experimental trusted-profile default get` command](/docs/containers?topic=containers-kubernetes-service-cli#experimental-trusted-profile-default-get-cli).

 ## Configure your application pods to authenticate with {{site.data.keyword.cloud_notm}} services